ShellRechargeSolutionsEU/mobilityid/README.md

 ### About the library ###

-Scala utils to parse, validate and convert electric mobility account identifier strings according to the ISO 15118-1 and DIN SPEC 91286 standards.
+Scala utils to parse, validate and convert electric mobility account identifier strings according to the ISO 15118-1, DIN SPEC 91286 & EMI3 standards.

 ### Where to get it ###